EVORA-project/evora-ontology/models/docs/DataProvider.md

     multivalued: false
   servesDataset:
     name: servesDataset
-    description: A collection of data that this data service can distribute
+    description: A collection of data that this data service can distribute.
     title: serves dataset
     comments:
-    - This property rather intends to point towards Catalogues as collections of Datasets
+    - This property rather intends to point towards Catalogues as collections of Datasets.
     from_schema: https://w3id.org/evorao/
     rank: 1000
     slot_uri: dcat:servesDataset